-For Lighttpd the change is about uncommenting in API Lighttpd config lines as described in comment below.
+For Lighttpd this change consists in uncommenting in the Baculum API Lighttpd config lines as shown in the comment below.

-2.14 Multi-user interface
+2.13 Multi-user interface

-Baculum enables access to Bacula resources for defined users where every user uses own resources (Jobs, Clients, FileSets ...etc.).
+Baculum enables access to Bacula resources for defined users, where every user uses own resources (Jobs, Clients, FileSets ...etc.).
 These resources are assigned to users by the Bacula Restricted Consoles and then they are used by Baculum.

-To setup this multi-user interface there is needed to enable the OAuth2 authorization on Baculum API hosts that are used by the Baculum Web interface.
+To setup this multi-user interface there is needed to enable the OAuth2 authorization on Baculum API hosts, that are used by the Baculum Web interface.
 There is also necessarily to define in the Director configuration Console resources for users and dedicated for them Boonsole config files.